Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Design and Analysis of the Bolsa Fam ilia Study

 Table~\ref{tab:pUsetS} shows the posterior median and standard deviation of the probability of belonging to $\Uset$ by values of monthly per capita household income.
-The probability of belonging to $\Uset$ is higher than $0.3$ and than $0.4$ for families with monthly per capita household income ranging between $10$ and $130$, and between $30$ and $120$, respectively, and reaches its maximum, equal to $0.67$, for families with monthly per capita household income falling in the interval $(40, 50]$.
-Families with monthly per capita household income falling in the intervals $[0, 10]$; and $(130, 140]$, $(140, 150]$ and $(190, 200]$ have probability of belonging to $\Uset$ ranging between $0.25$ and $0.35$.
-The posterior median of the probability of belonging to $\Uset$ is small, lower than $0.25$, for families with monthly per capita household income greater than $200$ BLR.
-In summary, these results suggest that poorer families have a higher probability to be filtered as members of the subpopulation $\Uset$ for which we can draw valid causal inference: on average $\Uset$ comprises even extremely poor families with values of monthly per capita household income threshold, and most of ineligible families in $\Uset$ have values of $S$ relatively close to the threshold.
+The probability of belonging to $\Uset$ is higher than $0.416$ for families with monthly per capita household income below the threshold and reaches its maximum, equal to $0.628$, for families with monthly per capita household income falling in the interval $(30, 60]$.
+Families with monthly per capita household income above the threshold of 120 BLR have a generally decreasing probability of belonging to $\Uset$, with the posterior median of the probability of belonging to $\Uset$ being lower than $0.20$ for families with monthly per capita household income greater than $180$ BLR.
+In summary, these results suggest that poorer families have a higher probability of being classified as members of the subpopulation $\Uset$: on average, $\Uset$ comprises even extremely poor families with values of monthly per capita household income below the threshold, and most of the ineligible families in $\Uset$ have values of $S$ relatively close to the threshold.
+The results in Table~\ref{tab:pUsetS}, along with the high posterior probability of belonging to $\Uset$ (see Table~\ref{tab:prop}), also provide insights into the failure of the McCrary test.
+Specifically, Table~\ref{tab:pUsetS} shows that the posterior median of the probability of belonging to $\Uset$ is $0.494$ for families with a realized value of the forcing variable just below the threshold (between $110$ and $120$ BLR) and is $0.306$ for families with a realized value of the forcing variable just above the threshold (between $120$ and $130$ BLR).
+Therefore, there are families with a realized value of the forcing variable falling in a neighborhood of the threshold for which the posterior probability of belonging to $\Uset$ is small; that is, for these families, our model shows evidence that the forcing variable is confounded with the potential outcomes, even conditional on the covariates.
+The presence of these families may explain the failure of the McCrary test.